awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 RebootIfNeeded
 When you choose the `RebootIfNeeded` option, the instance is rebooted if Patch Manager installed new patches, or if it detected any patches with a status of `INSTALLED_PENDING_REBOOT` during the `Install` operation\.
 The `INSTALLED_PENDING_REBOOT` status can mean that the option `NoReboot` was selected the last time the `Install` operation was run\. \(Patches installed outside of Patch Manager are never given a status of `INSTALLED_PENDING_REBOOT`\.\)
-When you choose the `RebootIfNeeded` option, Patch Manager does not evaluate whether a reboot is *required* by the patch\.
+When you choose the `RebootIfNeeded` option, Patch Manager doesn't evaluate whether a reboot is *required* by the patch\.
 A reboot occurs whenever there are missing packages or packages with a status of `INSTALLED_PENDING_REBOOT`\.

 NoReboot
-When you choose the `NoReboot` option, Patch Manager does not reboot an instance even if it installed patches during the `Install` operation\.
+When you choose the `NoReboot` option, Patch Manager doesn't reboot an instance even if it installed patches during the `Install` operation\.
 This option is useful if you know that your instances don't require rebooting after patches are applied, or you have applications or processes running on an instance that should not be disrupted by a patching operation reboot\.
-It is also useful when you want more control over the timing of instance reboots, such as by using a maintenance window\.
+It's also useful when you want more control over the timing of instance reboots, such as by using a maintenance window\.
 If you choose the `NoReboot` option and a patch is installed, the patch is assigned a status of `InstalledPendingReboot`\.
 The instance itself, however, is marked as `Non-Compliant`\.
 After a reboot occurs and a `Scan` operation is run, the instance status is updated to `Compliant`\.

 **Patch installation tracking file**: To track patch installation, especially patches that were installed since the last system reboot, Systems Manager maintains a file on the managed instance\.

 **Important**
-Do not delete or modify the tracking file\.
+Don't delete or modify the tracking file\.
 If this file is deleted or corrupted, the patch compliance report for the instance is inaccurate\.
 If this happens, reboot the instance and run a patch Scan operation to restore the file\.

 This tracking file is stored in the following locations on your managed instances:
 + Linux operating systems: